 “Success is neither magical nor mysterious.
 Success is the natural consequence of consistently applying the basic fundamentals.” – Jim Rohn (Click to share this via Twitter- thank you!)

 My mentors and co-mentors, through experience, on-the-fly-learning, and accomplishment, had covered the foundational elements.
-Additionally, the foundational topics of my body of work are largely the left-brained part of the brand and most of them are highly creative.
+Additionally, the foundational topics of my body of work are largely the left-brained part of the brand, and most of these people are highly creative.
 It makes sense that they wouldn’t want to see “the basics,” especially when it’s in areas that aren’t their forte.

 Fly Over or Dig In?

 Like you, I’m bound to the same 24 hours every day, and thus have to prioritize what and when I create.
 What the brand audit revealed to me is that, from a content perspective, I had a choice to make: push forward with the foundational topics OR go with the advanced topics.
 You know me well enough to know that I can’t help but go with the third, AND option and do both, but the former is receiving my attention right now.

 While it’s true that it always makes sense to focus on the people keeping your lights on, the real reason I’m shoring up that component of my body of work is much deeper than that.
 As accomplished and brilliant as my mentors and co-mentors are, many of our conversations revolve around the foundational topics.

 They’re drowned by email.
 They aren’t delegating.
 Their new plans consistently carry the same bugs as their past plans and they thus repeat the same problems.
 They don’t commit actual resources to their plans and wonder why they’re not getting anywhere, or when they do, it’s thrown together at the last minute.
 I could go on, and I can unabashedly admit that I fall into these same holes, too.